i-RIC/solver_dev_manual/source/06/03/cg_iric_read_bc_string.rst

 cg_iric_read_bc_string
 ========================

--  Reads the value of a string-type variable from the CGNS file.
+Reads the value of a string-type variable defined at the boundary condition.

 Format (FORTRAN)
 ------------------